 Places to see

-Kathmandu, Pokhara, Lumbini, Janakpur, Ilam, Chitwan National Park, Mountain, Nagarkot, Dhulikhel, Daman, Tansen, Sarangkot, Bandipur, Gorkha, Namje, Sirubari, and Ghale Gaun.
+Kathmandu, Pokhara, Lumbini, Janakpur, Ilam, Chitwan National Park, Mountain region, Nagarkot, Dhulikhel, Daman, Tansen, Sarangkot, Bandipur, Gorkha, Namje, Sirubari, and Ghale Gaun.

 Water and health

 Drink only sealed mineral water and fresh foods.
 Do not drink tap water and use iodine tablet to purify it.
 Mosquitoes are up to 1500 meters, use net, and medicine.
 Teasing a sick dog and monkey can be the danger.
 Use sun lotion while on a tour and trekking.
 Hospital and ambulance are available in major cities.
 Dental hospitals are in Kathmandu and Pokhara.
-Take enough medicine before the mountain tour.
+Take enough medicine before the mountain hiking.
 Prostitution, smoking, and trafficking of hashish are illegal in Nepal.
-Ensure the cooling system before eating a meat item in Mountain.
+Ensure the expired date of a package food and meat in the Mountain.

 Population, ethnic groups, language, and religion